 - Other Applications/Utilities.
 These are modules that may be designed and implemented as part of the client-specific end-user product.

-FESF Kernel Components
+FESF for Windows Kernel Components

 The FESF Kernel Mode Components are responsible for intercepting file operations (such as CreateFile, ReadFile, and WriteFile) on supported file systems, implementing Client-specified policies, managing provision of the correct “view” (encrypted/decrypted or raw) of a given file’s data based on the Client-specified policy, and also for performing the actual encryption/decryption operations via Microsoft’s CNG kernel-mode library.
 The kernel components comprise a series of file system mini-filters and their associated libraries.

-The FESF provides the following features:
+FESF provides the following features:

 - Transparent on-access encryption of newly created files and transparent on-access encryption/decryption of FESF encrypted files, all under the control of Client-defined policy.

 - Client policy determination (that is, deciding which files get encrypted and which accesses to encrypted files receive raw access or transparent encryption/decryption access) in user-mode using Client-provided components.
-These components include a Policy DLL, written in C/C++, plus any other combination of services, applications and utilities which may be written in any language supported by Windows that can communicate with the Policy DLL.
+These components include a Policy DLL, written in C/C++, plus any other combination of services, applications and utilities which may be written in any language that can communicate with the Policy DLL.

 - Easy to understand samples that can be used by Client as a starting point to develop a complete Client Product.